edgedb/edgedb/docs/stdlib/set.rst

         select User.<owner;

-    By default :ref:`backlinks <ref_datamodel_links>` don't infer any type information beyond the fact that it's an :eql:type:`Object`.
+    By default, :ref:`backlinks <ref_datamodel_links>` don't infer any type information, beyond the fact that it's an :eql:type:`Object`.
-    To ensure that this path specifically reaches ``Issue`` the type intersection operator must be used:
+    To ensure that this path specifically reaches ``Issue``, the type intersection operator must then be used:

     .. code-block:: edgeql